第2回年次

 Bispecific RNA Nanoparticles Carrying Ligands to Bridge Cancer Cells and T Cells in Therapy

-Peixuan Guo, PhD, Sylvan G. Frank Professor & Endowed Chair, Pharmaceutics, Ohio State University
+Peixuan Guo, PhD, Fellow of the National Academy of Inventors, Sylvan G. Frank Professor & Endowed Chair, Pharmaceutics, Ohio State University

 We have constructed many bispecific-RNA nanoparticles harboring ligands, aptamers, cell-binging chemical drugs, or Immune-checkpoint-targeting molecules to bind receptors of T cells or cancer cells.
 RNA's ability to form various 3D configurations allows the creation of bispecific RNA nanoparticles carrying various ligands to bridge cancer cells and T cells in therapy (Shu & Guo.
 Stoichiometry of multi-specific immune checkpoint RNA Abs for T cell activation and tumor inhibition using ultra-stable RNA nanoparticles.
 Mol Ther Nucleic Acids.
 2021:24:426).